Post

 “KISS (Keep It Simple, Stupid)”

-• Write in a way that can be easily interpreted without separate comments if possible, and add detailed explanations with comments only when absolutely necessary.
+• Write code that can be easily interpreted without separate comments as much as possible, and add detailed explanations with comments only when absolutely necessary.
 It’s preferable to maintain a concise code structure rather than relying on comments.

-• If you write comments, make them clear and concise
+• If you do write comments, make them clear and concise.

-• Limit the number of arguments passed to a function to three or fewer, and if more arguments need to be passed together, group them into a single object
+• Limit the number of arguments passed to a function to three or fewer.
+If more arguments need to be passed together, group them into a single object.

-• As the depth of conditional statements deepens to double or triple, it reduces readability, so increasing the depth of conditional statements should be avoided as much as possible. e.g., The code below using the Guard Clause idiom is more advantageous in terms of readability than the code above
+• Deeply nested conditional statements (double, triple depth) reduce readability, so increasing the depth of conditional statements should be avoided as much as possible. e.g., The code below using the Guard Clause idiom is more readable than the code above.

 1